asadhameed/react-native-course/10 NativeDeviceFeatures/README.md

 ## A New concept

 1. Make a Header and headerRight has a button to navigate to another screen (PlacesNavigator.json)
+2. How can set a header title of screen from params dynamically (PlaceNavigation.js PlaceDetailScreen)

 ## Main Scripts